StagPython/StagPy/README.md

 This command line tool is built around a generic interface that allows you to access StagYY output data directly in a Python script.

-You can install StagPy with `pip` from the [Python Package Index](https://pypi.org/project/stagpy/).
+You can install StagPy from the [Python Package Index](https://pypi.org/project/stagpy/).

 If StagPy has been useful to your research, please consider citing the project